Are you about to hire a tradesman to work in your home or garden?

-We don't expect TrustMark tradesmen to walk on water - but we do expect them to do a good job.
-TrustMark registered firms are checked and monitored against recognised British, international or industry standards.
-We aim to ensure you receive a good standard of workmanship and that any complaint will be treated fairly if there is a problem.
-If you are unhappy with the service you have received from a TrustMark registered firm, follow the guidance in: If things go wrong
+TrustMark Registered Businesses are checked and monitored against recognised British, international or industry standards.
+We ensure you receive a good standard of workmanship and that any complaint will be treated fairly if there is a problem.
+If you are unhappy with the service you have received from a TrustMark Registered Business, please see further guidance here.

 How do I know the firm is financially sound?

-A tradesman's/firm's trading record and financial position is checked when they first join the scheme.
-But such checks can never guarantee a firm will not hit financial difficulties - that's why we insist all registered firms offer you the opportunity to buy a Warranty giving you some increased protection if the firm should go out of business.
+A Registered Businesses' trading record and financial position is checked when they first join TrustMark, however such checks cannot guarantee a firm will not hit financial difficulties.
+For this reason,, we insist all Registered Businesses provide a warranty that provides increased protection if the firm goes out of business.

 Who checks up on these tradesmen?

-TrustMark's approved Scheme Operators (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all Registered Businesses that join TrustMark through them.
+TrustMark's approved Scheme Providers (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all Registered Businesses that join TrustMark through them.

-So who checks up on the approved Scheme Operators?
+So who checks up on the approved Scheme Providers?

 We do.
-The TrustMark team monitors approved Scheme Operators on behalf of the TrustMark Board.
-The Board reviews each approved scheme operator's performance, taking into account an independent assessment of the quality of their work, how they handle complaints, and so on.
+The TrustMark team monitors approved Scheme Providers on behalf of the TrustMark Board.
+The Board reviews each approved Scheme Provider's performance, taking into account an independent assessment of the quality of their work, how they handle complaints, and so on.